 Received an offer on your home?
 Congratulations!
 But, now what?
 Navigating offers on your home, especially when you’ve received multiple, can be confusing.
 You may be tempted to jump on the first or highest offer received, but there’s more to consider than just the offer price.
-We’ve rounded up some expert advice from our Jovio Specialists on how to best evaluate offers from home buyers.
+We’ve rounded up some expert advice from our Jovio agents on how to best evaluate offers from home buyers.

 But first, get prepared:

 Before you start receiving offers on your home, you should prepare yourself for what’s to come next.
 That way, when your first offer rolls on in, you’ll be able to make an informed decision as to whether you should accept, reject, or start negotiating.

 The first step in preparing yourself is understanding what to expect when you receive an offer to purchase your home.
 The best way to do this is by familiarizing yourself with the Purchase Contract and what each section means.

 A Purchase Contract, also sometimes referred to as a Purchase Agreement, is a contract between two parties detailing the agreed upon terms and conditions for the sale of a home.
 It includes the sales price, earnest money deposit, date of closing, and option period–among other things.

 Once you’ve familiarized yourself with the key terms and components of a Purchase Contract, you’ll want to take some time to decide which aspects of the sale are most important to you.
 Are you looking to maximize your proceeds or would you rather find a buyer who can close on your timeline?
 Whatever it is, understanding what you want from the sale and prioritizing what’s most important will go a long way when it comes down to deciding whether to accept or reject an offer.